Frequently Asked Questions about Education Funding

 - Bonds can only be used for capital expenditures, including major repairs, renovations, additions to schools and new schools.
 Bonds are not included in the district general fund and cannot be used for operating costs such as salaries and benefits.
 Think "bonds = buildings".

-- Overrides are additions to the general fund and used for operating expenses such as salaries and benefits, instructional programs, and classroom technology.
+- Overrides are additions to the general fund and used for operating expenses such as salaries and benefits, instructional programs and classroom technology.
 Think "overrides = operations".

 From TABOR and Negative Factor to Amendment 23 and the School Finance Act, legislative issues that affect public education funding can be complicated.
 Check out this PDF that helps show the progression of legal actions that have led to our current situation - and how it funds K-12.

-You can also get updates on the various bills currently with the state legislature with the Chalkbeat Bill Tracker.
+You can also get updates on the various bills currently with the state Legislature with the Chalkbeat Bill Tracker.

-Over the past six years, we have intentionally spent down one-time funds in our discretionary reserves to cover some of the pain from the Great Recession and the state’s reduced funding.
+Over the past seven years, we have intentionally spent down one-time funds in our discretionary reserves to cover some of the pain from the Great Recession and the state’s reduced funding.
 Like a personal savings account, those funds are now all used up.

 The Colorado Department of Education tracks administration costs for districts.
-You can view their report here (click on "Comparison of Salaries and Benefits by Job Classification").
+You can view their report (click on "Comparison of Salaries and Benefits by Job Classification").

-According to a new U.S. Department of Education report, Colorado’s spending on prisons rose five times faster than spending on education since 1990.
+It is true that spending for roads and transportation is also seeing cuts at the state level.
+However, according to a new U.S. Department of Education report, Colorado’s spending on prisons rose five times faster than spending on education since 1990.